WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 If you don't like that your employer knows where you spend your money, or that a merchant can find out how much money you have, then you should coinjoin your bitcoin, as this breaks link to its transaction history.
 Although the coinjoin protocol is a bit complex, it is very easy to use in Wasabi.
-By default, the wallet automatically starts coinjoining received UTXO's.
+The wallet automatically coinjoins received UTXO's according to the profile settings set by the user.
-Once a coin achieves enough ambiguity, the corresponding amount will show up in the software's main view as "private coins".
+Once a coin achieves enough privacy, the corresponding amount will show up in the software's main view as "private coins".
-The wallet will also automatically coinjoin the change output that the user gets back after creating a transaction, but the coordinator fees will not be charged again.
+The wallet will also automatically coinjoin the change output that the user possibly gets back after creating a transaction.

 See [this chapter](/using-wasabi/CoinJoin.md) for a thorough analysis of coinjoin, details on the Wasabi implementation and best practices on how to use it properly.